Types of Trees With Thorns (Pictures and Names) – Identification Guide

 What Are Trees With Thorns?

 Thorny trees are species of tall plants with prickly bark, stems, or branches.
-The barbed growths can grow in small clusters giving the tree a spiky appearance.
-Or the sharp thorns can grow singularly along slender twigs.
-Trees with thorns range from the acacia with its sprawling crown to the small shrub-like hawthorn tree.
+The barbs can grow in small clusters, giving the tree a spiky appearance.
+Alternatively, sharp thorns can grow singularly along slender twigs.
+Trees with thorns encompass a range of varieties, from the acacia with its sprawling crown to the small, shrub-like hawthorn tree.

 Many people may refer to trees and bushes as thorny plants if they have spiny, jagged leaves.
 For example, the holly tree and Oregon grape holly shrub have prickly, leathery leaves.
 However, this article only refers to trees that have spikes, thorns, or barbs growing on bark or twigs.